jadetherras/ADAlligators_website/3Methods.md

     <li><b>The distributed lag part:</b> Taking into account that also past time steps of the independent variable (box office revenues of violent movies) are included in the model.</li>
 </ul>

 <p>The optimal lag for both parts, i.e., how many previous time steps are included in the model, is found using the <code>ardl_select_order</code> function from the Statsmodels module.
 This function needs a value for the maximum lag allowed as input.
 For this, we set a maximum lag of 6 timesteps for both lags.
-This ensures a good balance between exhaustiveness and statistical robustness and moreover reflects the fact that in general movies make most of their profit during the “opening window” of the first 4-6 weeks after release (source: <a href="https://www.boxofficemojo.com/chart/top_opening_weekend/">Box Office Mojo</a>).</p>
+This ensures a good balance between exhaustiveness and statistical robustness and moreover reflects the fact that in general movies make most of their profit during the “opening window” of the first 4-6 weeks after release (source: <a target="_blank" href="https://www.boxofficemojo.com/chart/top_opening_weekend/">Box Office Mojo</a>).</p>

 <p>Lastly, we account for time-specific real-world violence levels with time-fixed effects.
 Due to the limited data available after filtering and cleaning, we chose biweekly time-fixed effects, i.e., additional constant factors that capture time-specific real-world violence levels that are not explained by the violent movie effects.</p>

-<h2>Final Model Formula</h2>
+<h3>Final Model Formula</h3>

 <p>The final model is thus an auto-regressive distributed lag model with time fixed effects, described by the following formula:</p>

 <p class="formula">V<sub>t</sub> = α + ∑<sub>i=t-1</sub><sup>t-〖lag〗<sub>ar</sub></sup> β<sub>i</sub> ∙ V<sub>i</sub> + ∑<sub>j=t</sub><sup>t-〖lag〗<sub>d</sub></sup> γ<sub>j</sub> ∙ X<sub>j</sub> + ∑<sub>k=t</sub><sup>t-〖lag〗<sub>d</sub></sup> δ<sub>k</sub> ∙ W<sub>k</sub> + ∑<sub>l=1</sub><sup>N/2</sup> ε<sub>l</sub> ∙ T<sub>l</sub></p>

-<h3>Where:</h3>
+<h4>Where:</h4>
 <ul>
     <li><b>V<sub>t</sub>:</b> Endogenous variable: real-world violence value in week t.</li>
     <li><b>α:</b> Constant term.</li>